 11) The nomination papers shall be scrutinized by the commission and list of candidates shall be displayed within twenty-four hours of the last date of receipt of nomination papers.

-13) Within two days of decision of the commission or in case the commission fails to decide within the stipulated time provided in sub-rule (12), any candidate aggrieved by the decision of the commission may file an appeal to the Director-General who shall decide within 7 days and his decision in this regard shall be final.
+13) Within two days of the decision of the commission or in case the commission fails to decide within the stipulated time provided in sub-rule (12), any candidate aggrieved by the decision of the commission may file an appeal to the Director-General who shall decide within 7 days and his decision in this regard shall be final.

-14) Within two days of the decision of the Director-General the commission shall issue the final list of candidates.
+14) Within two days of the decision of the Director-General, the commission shall issue the final list of candidates.

 Provided that if no appeal has been filed to the Director-General, the final list of candidates shall be issued within eleven days of the decision of the election commission under sub-rule (12).

-15) Within five days of display of final list of candidates, the polling for election of members of Executive Committee shall be held.
+15) Within five days of display of the final list of candidates, the polling for election of members of Executive Committee shall be held.

 17) The nomination papers shall be scrutinized by the commission and list of candidates shall be displayed within 24 hours of the last date of receipt of nomination papers.

-18) Within 2 days of display of final list of candidates, the polling for election of office bearers shall be held.
+18) Within 2 days of display of the final list of candidates, the polling for election of office bearers shall be held.

-19) The final result of the election of members of Executive Committee and office bearers shall be officially announced at the annual general meeting of the trade organization called fo this purpose within fifteen days of the date of polling under the preceding clause but not later than:
+19) The final result of the election of members of Executive Committee and office bearers shall be officially announced at the annual general meeting of the trade organization called for this purpose within fifteen days of the date of polling under the preceding clause but not later than:

 - In case of all other trade organizations, the 30th of September of the year;

-20) The announcement of election results in the annual general meeting in pursuance of the preceding sub-rule shall be the material dale for the purposes of paragraph (iii) of clause (f) of sub-section (2) of the section 14 of the Ordinance.
+20) The announcement of election results in the annual general meeting in pursuance of the preceding sub-rule shall be the material dale for the purposes of paragraph (iii) of clause (f) of sub-section (2) of section 14 of the Ordinance.